Can CBD help with pregnancy, and is it safe to use when pregnant?

 The 2018 Farm Bill legalized hemp, but the legal status of hemp-derived cannabidiol remains confusing.

 While CBD can be derived from hemp or cannabis, it is technically a marijuana plant if the hemp plant contains over 0.3 percent THC.

-Thus, in 2016, the FDA released a document that reiterates the agency’s position on the regulation of CBD-infused products.
+The FDA released an advisory that reiterates the agency’s position on the regulation of CBD-infused products(5).

 - The FDA has seen only limited data about CBD safety.
 These data, while inconclusive in scope, point to factual risks that need to be considered before using CBD.